Nanoonga/chtml-masonry/README.md

 There is very little documentation concerning best practices for rendering thumbnail photographs on HD displays, even Retina.

-Displaying all photos at 1x that aren't at least `display width * device pixel ratio` wide means leaving a lot of pixels on the table that might have been used to improve the rendition of all photos, and not just the ones aligned to the device pixel ratio (which will vary from one device to the next).
+Displaying all photos at 1x that aren't at least `display width * device pixel ratio` wide means leaving a lot of pixels on the table that might have been used to improve the rendition of other photos, not just the ones aligned to the device pixel ratio (which will vary from one device to the next).

 Splurge mode tries to pack as much detail into thumbnails as possible by finding the densest pixel ratio below the device pixel ratio that will fit.

-So if the device pixel ratio is 4 and the photo isn't wide enough for a 4x thumbnail, it will try for a 3x, and 2x before defaulting to 1x.
+So if the device pixel ratio is 4 and the photo isn't wide enough for a 4x thumbnail, it will try 3x, and 2x before defaulting to 1x.

 Set the constant `splurge = false` to disable this behavior.